Ioudaios: Translation implications

 In 2014, Daniel R. Schwartz distinguishes "Judean" and "Jew", where the former means "Of or pertaining to Judea or southern Palestine", while the latter refers "A person belonging to the worldwide group constituting a continuation through descent or conversion of the ancient Jewish people and characterized by a sense of community".

+In 2018, Seth Schwartz dismissed the claim that "Jews" and "Judaism" are anachronistic for antiquity and rejected the rendering of Ioudaioi as "Judeans."
+He described this view as "a nugatory argument," one that carries the "unintentionally problematic implication" of an "absolute discontinuity between ancient Jews and medieval or modern Jews."
+He wrote that it was "easily refuted" on two grounds: the English word "Jews" is not in fact a religious designation, and although early Christian writers did deploy "Judaism" as an insult, the word already appears in earlier Greek-language Jewish sources in a sense that "inescapably denotes, well, Judaism."
+He added that the Fathers also used christianismos, asking whether "all -isms" were therefore meant as insults.
+He closed by faulting Steve Mason, whose "rash policy decision," as editor of the Brill Josephus, to print "Judean" forced him into a "vigorous though strained and incoherent defense of the practice."

 In 2021, Lester L. Grabbe explained that he translates the terms Ἰουδαῖος, Iudaeus, and יהודי as "Jew" when they appear in historical sources, using the term "Judaean" specifically for individuals who lived in, or were born in, the geographic region of Judea.

 In 2024, Jodi Magness, wrote the term Ioudaioi refers to a "people of Judahite/Judean ancestry who worshipped the God of Israel as their national deity and (at least nominally) lived according to his laws."

 Language comparison

 The English word Jew derives via the Anglo-French "Iuw" from the Old French forms "Giu" and "Juieu", which had elided (dropped) the letter "d" from the Medieval Latin form Iudaeus, which, like the Greek Ioudaioi it derives from, meant both Jews and Judeans / "of Judea".

 However, most other European languages retained the letter "d" in the word for Jew; e.g. Danish and Norwegian jøde, Dutch jood, German Jude, Italian giudeo, Spanish judío etc.

 The distinction of translation of Yehudim in Biblical Hebrew between "Judeans", and "Jews" is relevant in English translations of the Bible.